2024 Siegfried Excellence In STEM Education Award Winners

 Lawton Public Schools

-Leadership Category Winner
+Leadership Category Finalist

 Doris Biegler exemplifies dedication and passion in STEM education.
 Raised in Oklahoma City, Doris has a deep understanding of the challenges her students face and is devoted to helping them overcome these obstacles.